- Who We Are

 A core component of DCHA/CMM‘s programming is devoted to advancing applied research in topics pertinent to conflict, security, and development.
 Through technical leadership, DCHA/CMM seeks to distill practical lessons from scholarship, evaluation, and experience to improve the quality of development programming and policy-making.
 DCHA/CMM engages in research areas such as countering violent extremism and insurgency, program effectiveness, natural resource management and gender.
 DCHA/CMM also tracks and measures trends in fragility and instability risk to support early warning and early response to conflict.

-DCHA/CMM has participated in more than 85 conflict-related assessments, published seven annual Alert Lists reports and produced more than 10 Conflict Toolkits.
+DCHA/CMM has participated in more than 85 conflict-related assessments, published 11 annual Alert List reports and produced more than 10 Conflict Toolkits.
 These toolkits provide USAID missions with access to concrete, practical program options, lessons learned, and and monitoring and evaluation tools for implementing more effective conflict programs.
 DCHA/CMM has also awarded grants to leading universities and research teams and commissioned original analysis on cross-cutting and emerging topics such as urbanization, food security, resilience to climate change, and transnational crime.

 People to People Reconciliation Fund

 DCHA/CMM supports peacebuilding through a $26 million “people-to-people” reconciliation fund.
 This fund supports conflict mitigation and reconciliation programs and activities which bring together individuals of different ethnic, religious or political backgrounds from areas of civil conflict and war.
 These programs provide opportunities for adversaries to address issues, reconcile differences, promote greater understanding and mutual trust, and work on common goals with regard to potential, ongoing, or recent conflict.

-DCHA/CMM has supported more than 300 peacebuilding projects in 42 countries and awarded nearly $230 million in grants for “people-to-people” reconciliation programs.
+DCHA/CMM has supported nearly 330 peacebuilding projects in 42 countries, resulting in the award of more than $230 million in grants for “people-to-people” reconciliation programs since 2004.

 Field Support and Technical Assistance